-We will use the Chroma software framework, which now supports multigrid on the GPUs, KNLs and the Skylake nodes. for the computation of the elements, we use harom, running on top of the three-dimensional qdp++ code.
+We will use the Chroma software framework, which now supports multigrid on the GPUs, KNLs and the Skylake nodes.
+For the computation of the elements, we use harom, running on top of the three-dimensional qdp++ code.
+Finally, we use redstar for the contraction of the perambulators, generalized perambulators and elementals to form the correlation functions of eqn.
+3 and 9.
 We have made considerable advances to our software since our last submission.
 Firstly, the construction of the generalized perambulators of eqn.
 8 has been implemented and verified within Chroma in a way that obviates the need to write solution vectors to disk, and enabled the results presented in Figure 5.
-Secondly, the software framework for the construction of the baryons elements and their contraction to form the two- and three-point functions has now been optimized both in terms of computational performance, and in terms of memory usage such that we are now able to use 128 eigevectors, needed on our larger lattices, rather than the 64 we have used in our previous work.
+Secondly, the software framework for the construction of the baryons elements and their contraction to form the two- and three-point functions has now been optimized both in terms of computational